• Recipes

 • Bring the soup to the boil, lower the heat, and simmer for 15 minutes.

-• Enjoy with a few fresh basil leaves if available or other fresh herbs such as chopped chives, parsley, dill or a few thyme leaves.
+• Enjoy with a few fresh basil leaves, if available, or other fresh herbs such as chopped chives, parsley, dill or a few thyme leaves.

-A sprinkle of nutritional yeast flakes if available is a nice touch and adds extra flavour, as are a sprinkle of paprika/chilli flakes.
+A sprinkle of nutritional yeast flakes is a nice touch and adds extra flavour, as is a sprinkle of paprika, cayenne pepper, or chilli flakes.

 Notes